letusrun/run-token/README.md

 **$RUN**

-*A token to unlock the world*
+_A token to unlock the world!_

 ## Introduction

-This is a fun and popular **MEME** token for the runners, for whom loves the culture of RUN, for the Runner Comminuity, for the Web3!
+This is a fun and popular **MEME** token for the runners, for whom loves the culture of RUN, for the runner's community, for the Web3!

 ## What You Will Need